greggman/HappyFunTimes/docs/unity/gamepad.md

 ##### Start

 Our standard unity `Start` function looks up several components including the `HFTGamePad` and `HFTInput` components.
-It then sets the color, get's the user's name, and sets up a callback for if the user changes their name.
+It then sets the color, get's the user's name, and sets up callbacks for if the user changes their name or disconnets from the game.

     private Animator m_animator;
     private Rigidbody2D m_rigidbody2d;